developer-zebra/developer-zebra-site/src/datawedge/6-6/guide/api/getconfig/index.md

 **EXTRA VALUE** [Bundle]: "&lt;Profile name&gt;", "&lt;Plug-in&gt;"

-**SCANNER_IDENTIFIER** [String]: in each scanner info bundle for each scanner supported in the device (introduced in DataWedge 6.5).
+**SCANNER_IDENTIFIER** [String]: in each scanner info bundle for each scanner supported in the device.
 Both parameters are supported in DataWedge 6.6; the scanner identifier value takes precedence if an index also is referenced in the code.

  `scanner_selection_by_identifier` [string]- takes a value from the list of Scanner Identifiers below: